-The Board of Governors will be responsible for:
+The Governing Body will be responsible for:

 - Ensuring the school meets its duties in relation to supporting pupils with SEND. - Ensuring that there is a qualified teacher designated as SENCO for the school.

 The SEND governor, John Thompson, is responsible for: